128technology/docs/docs/plugin_monitoring_agent.md

 | 3.5.0   | `state-change` transform option was introduced |
 | 3.5.0   | `previous_fields` wre introduced               |

-The `t128_transform` processor can be used to compute a diff or rate from fields passing throught it.
+The `t128_transform` processor can be used to compute a diff or rate from fields passing through it.
 Alternatively, it can be used to detect a change in state for a field.

 | Element         | Type                | Description                                                                                                                                                                 |
 | --------------- | ------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |